 During an SMP repair session, an experienced practitioner will assess the existing SMP treatment.
 Then you’ll discuss your concerns and develop a plan to address the specific issues.
 The session may involve pigment removal, color correction, hairline redesign, or any necessary adjustments to achieve your desired outcome.
 The goal is to rectify the problematic areas and enhance the overall appearance of the SMP treatment.

 How to prevent an SMP repair session?

-To minimise the need for an SMP repair session, it is crucial to research and choose a reputable SMP practitioner thoroughly.
+To minimize the need for an SMP repair session, it is crucial to research and choose a reputable SMP practitioner thoroughly.
 Look for a proven track record.
-Take the time to discuss your expectations and desired outcome before the initial treatment.
+Take the time to discuss your expectations and desired outcomes before the initial treatment.
 By ensuring clear communication and understanding, you can increase the chances of a successful SMP treatment from the beginning.